christ66/cobertura/javancss/coberturaREADME.txt

 svn commit test/TestEncoding.java -m "This is a binary file in the javancss repository."

 Then, I deleted javancssCurrent, checked it out again, and compared with javancssSource again.

+There may also be some files that were deleted.
+You can delete the file, and execute:

+svn delete the/file
+svn commit the/file -m "the/file was deleted from Javancss version ???"